prammey/snake-game/README.md

 # snake-game
 Play snake, a classic arcade game!

 This code is still a work in progress.
-I am working on
+I am working on a retro, pixel-themed game.